 Orally administered glycerin is rapidly absorbed from the gastrointestinal tract, and peak serum concentrations occur within 60-90 min.
-14 Glycerin is distributed throughout the blood.
+Glycerin is distributed throughout the blood.
 Glycerin generally does not appear in ocular fluids; however, it may enter the orbital sac when the eye is inflamed.
 It is not known if glycerin is distributed into milk.

 The elimination half-life of glycerin is approximately 30-45 min.
-Most orally administered glycerin is incorporated into body fat, metabolized by glycerokinase, principally in the liver to carbon dioxide and water, or is utilized in glucose or glycogen synthesis.
+Most orally administered glycerin is incorporated into body fat, or brought into glycolysis or gluconeogenesis pathways (principally in the liver) via glycerokinase-catalyzed phosphorylation and oxidation to dihydroxyacetone phosphate, with ultimate conversion to carbon dioxide and water in the former pathway, glucose and glycogen synthesis in the latter.
 Glycerin can also combine with free fatty acids to form triglycerides.
 Approximately 80% of glycerin metabolism takes place in the liver and approximately 10%-20% in the kidney.
 The metabolism of glycerin to carbohydrate produces 4.3 calories/g glycerin.
 Most of an oral dose of glycerin is metabolized within 2.5 h.
 Approximately 7%-14% of an oral dose of glycerin is excreted unchanged in urine during this time.

 Orally administered glycerin elevates the osmotic pressure of the plasma to such an extent that water from the extravascular spaces is drawn into the blood.
 The osmotic effect of glycerin produces a decrease in intraocular pressure (IOP) by reducing the volume of intraocular fluids in a manner completely independent of the normal ocular fluid inflow and outflow mechanisms.
 The extent of IOP reduction varies with the dose of glycerin and the etiology and degree of the increased pressure.
 Reduction in IOP reaches its maximum within 30 min to 2 h and may persist for 4-8 h.
 In general, reduction in IOP is greatest when the pretreatment intraocular pressure is high.
 The osmotic effect of glycerin may also produce tissue dehydration and a decrease in cerebrospinal fluid pressure.
 Glycerin produces only very slight diuresis in healthy individuals receiving a single oral dose of 1.5 g/kg or less.
-14

-Acute ingestion of glycerin (1 mL/kg in water) in male subjects led to an increase in plasma glycerides.
-In female subjects, the oral administration of glycerin (1 mL/kg in water) resulted in no change in plasma glyceride concentration.
-When glycerin (1 mL/kg/d in 3 doses) was orally administered for 42 days, increased serum glyceride concentrations were observed in both sexes, however, the increase was greater in men.20
+Acute ingestion of glycerin (1 mL/kg in water) in human male subjects led to an increase in plasma glycerides.
+In human female subjects, the oral administration of glycerin (1 mL/kg in water) resulted in no change in plasma glyceride concentrations.
+When glycerin (1 mL/kg/d in 3 doses) was orally administered for 42 days, increased serum glyceride concentrations were observed in both sexes; however, the increase was greater in men.